omarbashaiwth/ShoppingListApp/README.md

 1) Confirm the user account using email.
 2) Enable user to reset password.
 3) Enable user to login using Google account.
 4) Enable user to share his cart items with other users.
+5) Deploy the local server to be a remote server.